 Avital Shuster, Pediatric Occupational Therapist

-Avital Shuster is the founder and director of Tumble N’ Dots, Inc.
+Avital Shuster is the founder and director of Tumble N’ Dots.

-Shortly after graduating from the University of Southern California (USC) with a Bachelors and Masters degrees in Occupational Therapy, she began her work as a Pediatric Occupational Therapist (OT).
+Shortly after graduating from the University of Southern California (USC) with a Bachelors and Masters degrees in Occupational Therapy, she began her work as a Pediatric Occupational Therapist at Irvine Unified School District.

 She specializes in using task analysis to develop goals and plans that support the child’s needs.